EoghanODuffy/RiverGauge/README.md

 ## Discription

 The module is controlled using a D1 mini ESP8266.
-(A clone to save costs) This module is super compact and has really good deep sleep capabilities.
+(A clone since they're easier to find) This module is super compact and has really good deep sleep capabilities.
 It also operates on 3.3V which is great when using 3.7v li-ion batteries.

 For the sensor, I'm currently using an aj-sr04m ultrasonic sensor.
 These are great for the project as they are water-resistant and cost less than €5 when sourced from China.
 They have the ability to run in a low-current sleep mode and have an identical operation to the popular HC-SR04 sensors.
 They have a range of between 20cm and 600cm which covers basically all Irish rivers.